yoda-vid/texttrix/readme-src.txt

 for details on how to write your own plug-in for Text Trix!

 Troubleshooting:
--Text Trix has been tested on Windows XP SP2, Fedora Core 6, and MacOS X 10.4.
+-Text Trix has been tested on Windows XP/Visat, Fedora 8, and MacOS X 10.5.
 If you've tested it on another platform, please let us know about your experience.
--See "readme.txt" for information on running Text Trix -See http://textflex.com/texttrix/faq.html for more details
+-See "readme.txt" for information on running Text Trix -See http://textflex.com/texttrix for more details

 -----------------